on everything you need to know about pregnancy, parenting, adoption, and abortion.

 We do not claim to be a medical facility for professional counseling, medical or prenatal care.
 We do not benefit from any of your decisions nor do we refer or recommend for abortions.

-Some women experience the emotional loss of their child after an abortion.
+Many women experience the emotional loss of their child after an abortion.
 The Life Center is here to provide confidential peer counseling on abortion healing whether it has been 1 week or 1 year.

 There are many forms of birth control and none are 100% guaranteed to prevent pregnancy.
 Abstinence is the only way to prevent pregnancy and Sexually Transmitted Infections.
 Be fully informed about your birth control options and seek a medical professional for any and all information.

 Do you think she might be pregnant?

 You are not alone in this situation.
 She needs your now more than ever before.
 You need to be there for her emotionally and physically during this time.

 What to do?

 Be sure to sit down and talk with her.
 Make sure she always feels like she can come to you throughout the entire process and communicate her emotions and feelings with you.

 Not only should there be open communication between you and her, make sure that you seek the advice of a trusted adult, whether this is a mentor or your parents.

 Make sure you find as much information as you can during this time.
 You can contact us for information and advice from a non-judgmental peer counselor.